yonibaciu/nextjs-m7/README.md

 ```

 - Open the browser on localhost:3000
 - Hit Subscribe to enable notifications.
-This should show a broser popup asking for permissions to push notifications.
+This should show a browser popup (once) asking for permissions to push notifications.
-- Hit Send to ask the backend to push a notification.
+- Hit Send to ask the backend to push a notification with a random famous quote

-# nextjs-m7